Real estate in China: Crisis after 2020

+Market dynamics

+Structural trends

+According to data from the National Bureau of Statistics of China, the number of real estate development enterprises in the PRC rose from 89,859 in 2012 to a peak of 105,434 in 2021, before declining to 100,111 by 2023.1 Throughout this period, over 95% of enterprises were domestically funded, demonstrating the overwhelming presence of local capital in the industry.
+Enterprises funded by investors from Hong Kong, Macao, and Taiwan declined from 3,451 in 2012 to 2,448 in 2023, while foreign-funded enterprises fell from 1,713 to 734, indicating a long-term reduction in external participation.

+Employment in China's real estate sector remained relatively high until 2020, when it peaked at approximately 29.0 million people.
+However, employment levels declined significantly thereafter, falling to around 20.0 million by 2023.
+This reduction in workforce size corresponds with a broader cooling trend in the real estate market during the early 2020s.

+Completed investment in the real estate sector rose from 7.18 trillion yuan in 2012 to 13.76 trillion yuan in 2021, before declining to 11.21 trillion yuan in 2023.
+The construction area under development showed a similar trajectory, expanding from 573 million square meters in 2012 to 975 million square meters in 2021, then dropping to 840 million square meters by 2023.

+Scholars have observed that the real estate sector's shift from rapid expansion to consolidation in the early 2020s was influenced by regulatory reforms, such as the "three red lines" policy, tighter financing conditions, and declining housing demand.

 International investment

 Chinese consumers have become one of the biggest groups of investors in cross-border property.
 In the US, Chinese buyers invested $28.6 billion into the residential real estate in 2015, more than any other country.
 In Australia, Chinese buyers were approved for AU$32 billion of commercial and residential real estate investment in 2015–16, the most of any country.
-Other estimates put Chinese international real estate investment at $33 billion in commercial and residential property in 2016, up 53% from 2015.
 Sue Jong, Chief Operating Officer of Juwai.com, a subsidiary of Juwai IQI said most Chinese buyers are "the average Chinese mom and pop looking to invest overseas.
 The large portion is the middle to upper middle class, that's interested in a good stable investment and may be thinking about emigrating or sending their kids to school there."

-Welfare housing system, parallel dynamics, and allegations of corruption
+Welfare housing system, parallel dynamics, corruption

 As of 2010, China has officially ordered an end to its welfare housing system; however, according to China Youth Daily, a parallel housing market continues to exist.
 Government agencies continue to pay less than 20% of market value for real estate, and many officials purportedly misappropriate renovation and housing reform funds for personal gain.